Amazon Continues Its Push Into Healthcare With $3.9 Billion Move One Medical is going into the Amazon bucket.

 One Medical is a modern, startup-style chain of clinics that promises same-day appointments online or in-person, per its website.

 The purchase is part of Amazon's continued push into healthcare.
 For example, the company started Amazon Care, a telehealth service, in 2019.
 In February, the company announced it would bring in-person services to 20 cities.

-"We think health care is high on the list of experiences that need reinvention," Neil Lindsay, SVP of Amazon Health Services, said in a press release about the deal.
+"We think health care is high on the list of experiences that need reinvention," Neil Lindsay, SVP of Amazon Health Services, said in a press release about the deal in July 2022.
 He added the company hopes to make healthcare access more efficient.

 One Medical also provides employee benefit plans and has clients including Google and Allbirds, per its website.
 It reported net revenue of a little over $254 Million in Q1 2022.